 Statistical Process Control with Excel

-Statistical Process Control (SPC) is used to control a critical process output acting on the factors affecting it only when required.
-The purpose is to differentiate between a statistically significant change in the process and common cause variation because the actions required will be different.
+The purpose is to differentiate between a statistically significant change in the process, and common cause variation, because the actions required will be different.

 SPC Chart Interpretation